3.17 Inflammatory conditions and autoimmune disease

 3.17.1 Rheumatoid arthritis

 Rheumatoid arthritis is an autoimmune disease characterised by joint inflammation, pain, swelling, stiffness and loss of function.
-Rheumatoid arthritis most often affects the hand joints and both sides of the body.
-Many people with rheumatoid arthritis suffer debilitating fatigue which makes it difficult to participate fully in life.5 About 458,000 Australians (1.9% of the total population) have rheumatoid arthritis, based on self-reported data from 2017–2018.
-The prevalence of this disease is higher for women (2.3%) than men (1.5%).5 A large proportion of patients have the rheumatoid factor (RF) antibody.6 Effective treatments for rheumatoid arthritis are drugs that block the effects of a pro-inflammatory signalling molecule called TNFa.7
+Rheumatoid arthritis most commonly affects synovial joints, such as those in the hands, arms, knees and feet.
+Many people with rheumatoid arthritis suffer debilitating fatigue which makes it difficult to participate fully in life.5,6About 456,000 Australians (1.9% of the total population) have rheumatoid arthritis, based on self-reported data from 2017–18, with the prevalence being higher for women (2.3%) than for men (1.5%).6

 3.17.2 Anal abscess and fistula

 Anal abscess is an inflammatory disease of the skin around the anus.
 Inflammation causes sores, or ulcers, to form on the inside wall of the bowel.
 Those ulcers can extend through the entire thickness of the bowel wall, creating a tunnel (or ‘fistula’) to drain the pus from the infected area through an abscess on the skin on or near the anus.
-The fistula remains even if the abscess is successfully treated with antibiotics and this is prone to constant inflammation and re-infection.13 A small case–control study of 74 patients with anal abscess/fistula found that smoking within the previous year doubled the risk of this condition.14 Further evidence resulted from a case–control study in 2018.
-This study of a Chinese population found people with an anal abscess had a 12.3-fold higher odds of a history of smoking compared to people without the condition.15
+The fistula remains even if the abscess is successfully treated with antibiotics and this is prone to constant inflammation and re-infection.21 A small case–control study of 74 patients with anal abscess/fistula found that smoking within the previous year doubled the risk of this condition.22 Further evidence resulted from a case–control study in 2018.
+This study of a Chinese population found people with an anal abscess had a 12.3-fold higher odds of a history of smoking compared to people without the condition.23

 3.17.3 Graves’ disease